Do Spouses of 100% Disabled Veterans Get Benefits?

 When a veteran has a permanent 100% disability rating or a permanent classification of total disability due to individual unemployability (TDIU), their spouse may be entitled to healthcare benefits.
 The Civilian Health and Medical Program of the Department of Veterans’ Affairs (CHAMPVA) operates much like private or employer-based medical insurance.

 CHAMPVA coverage has a $50 annual deductible, then the plan pays 75% of your qualifying medical costs.
 Your share of the cost of most services is 25%, but you won’t always have to pay that amount.
 For example, if you have other insurance in addition to CHAMPVA coverage, the other policy may cover some or all of your share.
-And, out-of-pocket expenses are capped at $3,000/year.
+And, out-of-pocket expenses are capped at $3,000/year for your household.
 Once you reach that threshold, CHAMPVA covers 100% of eligible services.

 Most medically-necessary services are covered as long as they are provided by a licensed medical professional.
 However, as with private insurance, you’ll need to ensure that your provider works with CHAMPVA.
 If you choose a provider that doesn’t accept assignments for CHAMPVA participants, the plan may still cover some of your care.
 But you may end up paying more than the usual 25%.